nduplessis11/strata/docs/LIFETIME_MODEL.md

 `Render2D::draw_frame()` drives the full frame:
 > acquire → begin cmd → record → end cmd → submit → present

-The Vulkan backend owns the actual `VkCommandBuffer` and sync primitives, but the renderer now owns **when** command recording happens in the frame.
+The Vulkan backend owns the actual `VkCommandBuffer` and sync primitives, but the renderer owns **when** command recording happens in the frame.

 ---